Workers’ Compensation Insurance in Arizona

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-Workers' compensation covers the cost of medical treatment for work-related injuries and occupational illnesses.
-Injured workers receive two-thirds of their regular monthly wage during recovery.
+Workers' compensation covers the cost of medical treatment for workplace injuries and occupational illnesses.
+Injured workers typically receive two-thirds of their regular monthly wage during recovery.

-Other workers' comp benefits include permanent compensation or vocational rehabilitation for serious injuries that impact a worker's ability to perform their job, and death benefits for workplace fatalities.
+Other workers' comp benefits include compensation for partial disabilities and permanent disabilities, vocational rehabilitation for serious injuries that impact a worker's ability to perform their job, and death benefits for workplace fatalities.

 Policies typically include employer's liability insurance, which helps pay a business's legal expenses if an employee blames their injury on the employer's negligence and files a lawsuit.

-Under Arizona law, claims are based on a no-fault system.
+Under Arizona law, workers' comp claims are based on a no-fault system.
 Workers receive medical benefits and compensation regardless of the cause of a job-related accident, if eligibility conditions are met.

-Filing a claim must be done within a specific time frame.
+Filing a workers' compensation claim must be done within a specific time frame.
 Employers must submit an Employer's Report of Injury form within 10 days of receiving notice about an accident.
-Injured workers must submit a Worker's Report and Physician's Report of Injury form within a year of when the injury occurred to receive workers' comp benefits (the doctor's office typically submits these forms).
+Injured workers must submit a Worker's Report and Physician's Report of Injury form within a year of when the injury occurred (or when the claimant became aware of it) to receive workers' comp benefits.

 Arizona has a workers' compensation fee schedule, updated annually, that sets what healthcare providers get paid for providing different types of medical treatment.

-Once an employee accepts workers' compensation benefits, they give up the right to sue their employer.
+As part of the claims process, an employee gives up the right to sue their employer once they've accepted workers' compensation benefits.
 This provision is called the exclusive remedy.

 What are the penalties for not having workers’ comp insurance in Arizona?

 If the employee files a claim with the ICA and isn’t covered with an active policy at your business, the ICA's Special Fund Division will pay the benefits.
-It would then charge you for reimbursement of those benefits paid plus a penalty of 10% of any benefits paid or $1,000, whichever is greater.
+It would then charge you for reimbursement, plus a penalty of 10% of any benefits paid or $1,000 (whichever is greater).

 You can also be charged a separate penalty of $1,000 just for not having the correct insurance, and additional penalties of $5,000 and eventually $10,000.